 Taste: Chocolate orange creams.
 Caramel.
 Peanuts.
 Apple.
 More oak here than on the nose.
 Pepper.
 Little touch of brine and the lightest wisp of smoke.

-Value for money: Officially, we don’t know where this came from.
+Thoughts: Officially, we don’t know where this came from.
 Unofficially, I think just about everyone has a fairly strong idea of its provenance.
 If such assumptions are true, the price tag on this bottle is quite exceptionally low.
 In fact, regardless of the liquid’s beginnings, £65 is an attractive tag on a bottle of spirit almost two decades in the making.

 The dram never quite threatens to reach the level of excellence you might expect of such a whisky, at such an age, but it nevertheless offers an approachable way to experience and enjoy the intricacies that develop in a spirit over years in cask.
 Old whisky doesn’t necessarily mean better whisky but it almost always means more expensive whisky.
 Yet here is A. D. Rattray, bottling up some 18 year old malt from a very popular distillery and making it available for a very reasonable price.
 Good on them.